Live-only by design: why storing no video removes your biggest compliance burden

 - Your existing evidence system stays the system of record.
 BabbarOps doesn’t compete with it or duplicate it.

-“CJIS” is often treated as one monolithic requirement.
-In practice, the policy’s heaviest controls govern data at rest — stored criminal-justice information.
+“CJIS” gets treated as one monolithic requirement.
+In practice, the policy’s heaviest controls govern data at rest: stored criminal-justice information.
 Remove the storage, and you remove most of that surface.

-What still matters for a live platform is narrower and centers on the connection and access, not the archive:
+What still matters for a live platform is narrower and centers on access, not the archive:

-BabbarOps is built around exactly these controls: encrypted transport, role-based access tied to your agency’s own accounts, and access logging — while holding none of the stored data that drives the rest of the policy.
+BabbarOps is built around exactly those controls: role-based access tied to your agency’s own accounts, and access logging, while holding none of the stored data that drives the rest of the policy.

 Why this is an advantage, not a limitation

-It would be easy to read “stores nothing” as a missing feature.
-It’s the opposite.
-Agencies already have systems of record — body-worn camera platforms, evidence management, RMS.
-What they don’t have is a clean, low-risk way to see the live picture during the incident without standing up yet another regulated data store.
+Agencies already have systems of record: body-worn camera platforms, evidence management, RMS.
+What they don’t have is a clean, low-risk way to see the live picture during the incident without standing up one more regulated data store.
+Live-only means:

 For an agency weighing real-time situational awareness against the compliance cost of another video store, that distinction is the whole point.
-The live picture is what changes outcomes during a call.
-The stored file is what creates obligations afterward.
+The live picture changes outcomes during a call.
+The stored file creates obligations afterward.
 BabbarOps gives you the first without the second.

 This article describes BabbarOps’ architecture at a general level and is not legal or compliance advice.
 CJIS and records-retention obligations vary by state and agency; confirm requirements with your agency’s legal and IT authorities.
 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.